PmagPy/PmagPy/CONTRIBUTING.md

 ## Directory structure

+**Coming soon:** links to the relevant Jupyter notebooks where you can see how some of these pieces work.

 #### Key directories

-**Coming soon:** links to the relevant Jupyter notebooks where you can see how some of these pieces work.

-The pmagpy directory contains all the low-level functionality that the PmagPy project is built on. pmag.py and ipmag.py contain many functions that can be used in Jupyter notebooks or for building up more complex programs and GUIs.
-Other important modules in the pmagpy directory:
+The `pmagpy` directory contains all the low-level functionality that the PmagPy project is built on. pmag.py and ipmag.py contain many functions that can be used in Jupyter notebooks or for building up more complex programs and GUIs.
+Other important modules in the `pmagpy` directory:
 - a plotting library -- pmagplotlib.py
 - a utility for building up MagIC contributions -- new_builder.py
-- modules for interfacing with the data models (controlled_vocabularies2.py, controlled\_vocabularies3.py, and data\_model3.py), as well as a full backup of the 2.5 and 3.0. data model (in the data\_model subdirectory).
+- modules for interfacing with the data models (controlled_vocabularies2.py, controlled\_vocabularies3.py, and data\_model3.py), as well as a full backup of the 2.5 and 3.0. data model (in the `data_model` subdirectory).

-The SPD directory contains a program to calculate statistics using Greig Paterson's [standard paleointensity definitions](https://earthref.org/PmagPy/SPD/home.html).
+The `SPD` directory contains a program to calculate statistics using Greig Paterson's [standard paleointensity definitions](https://earthref.org/PmagPy/SPD/home.html).

-The programs directory contains executable programs that are installed as part of the pmagpy-cli package and can be run on the command-line.
+The `programs` directory contains executable programs that are installed as part of the pmagpy-cli package and can be run on the command-line.

-The dialogs directory contains GUI components that are used to build the graphical elements of the PmagPy GUIs.
+The `dialogs` directory contains GUI components that are used to build the graphical elements of the PmagPy GUIs.

-data_files contains example files used in testing and in [Cookbook](https://earthref.org/PmagPy/cookbook/) examples.
+`data_files` contains example files used in testing and in [Cookbook](https://earthref.org/PmagPy/cookbook/) examples.

-pmag_env is a module that sets the backend for plotting as either TKAgg (for non-wxPython programs) or WXAgg (for wxPython programs).
+`pmag_env` is a module that sets the backend for plotting as either TKAgg (for non-wxPython programs) or WXAgg (for wxPython programs).

-locator is a module that finds the directory where PmagPy is installed.  __Please__ use caution in modifying this module!
+`locator` is a module that finds the directory where PmagPy is installed.  __Please__ use caution in modifying this module!
 You can break a lot of things.

 #### Less key directories

-help_files contains html help that is used in the GUIs.
+`help_files` contains html help that is used in the GUIs.

-setup_scripts contains scripts that are used in created standalone releases of the GUIs for Mac, Windows, and Linux.
+`setup_scripts` contains scripts that are used in created standalone releases of the GUIs for Mac, Windows, and Linux.

-bin contains some scripts that are used in creating the Anaconda part of a pip release.
+`bin` contains some scripts that are used in creating the Anaconda part of a pip release.

-build, dist, pmagpy.egg\_info and pmagpy\_cli.egg\_info are not in the main Github repo, however they may be created automatically when making a pip release.
+`build`, `dist`, `pmagpy.egg_info` and `pmagpy_cli.egg_info` are not in the main Github repo, however they may be created automatically when making a pip release.
 You should not need to interact directly with any of them.

-uninstall\_Mac\_OSX.app is an executable that allows users who installed PmagPy pre-pip to uninstall it completely.
+`uninstall_Mac_OSX.app` is an executable that allows users who installed PmagPy pre-pip to uninstall it completely.
 This prevents possible conflicts between old and new versions of PmagPy.

 Here is a visual representation of the directory structure:

 ```
 ├── bin
 ├── build
-├── data\_files
+├── data_files
 ├── dialogs
-│   └── help\_files
+│   └── help_files
 ├── dist
-├── help\_files
+├── help_files
 ├── locator
 ├── notebooks
-├── pmag\_env
+├── pmag_env
 ├── pmagpy
-│   ├── data\_model
+│   ├── data_model
 │   └── mapping
 ├── pmagpy.egg-info
-├── pmagpy\_cli.egg-info
+├── pmagpy_cli.egg-info
-├── pmagpy\_tests
+├── pmagpy_tests
 ├── programs
 │   ├── deprecated
-├── setup\_scripts
+├── setup_scripts
-└── uninstall\_Mac\_OSX.app
+└── uninstall_Mac_OSX.app
 ```

 ## Compile and Release Guide